1. Dupli-Color BSP200 Paint Shop Finish

 Why do you need the Best Automotive Paint?

 Shopping for the best automotive paint can be a daunting task.
 There are many types of automotive paints on the market and finding the right one for your car is a tedious process.
 We will try to explain the basics of automotive paint and break down the different components of paint.
 There are three core ingredients that make up all automotive paint: the carrier agent, the binder, and the pigment.
 The carrier is the basic liquid solution that dissolves the binder of the paint.
 After application, the liquid will evaporate carrier, leaving the binder resin ingredient to bond to the car’s surface.

-The pigment is bonds to the binder and is responsible for giving the binder color.
-The binder itself is a resin usually made of either urethane, enamel or lacquer, with the first two being the more popular choices.
+The pigment is bonded to the binder and is responsible for giving the binder color.
+The binder itself is a resin usually made of either urethane, enamel, or lacquer, with the first two being the more popular choices.
 Lacquer is harder to find and even illegal in some states.
-It also requires higher maintenance but the trade off is it leaves a sleek looking glossy finish.
-Urethane and enamel are further subdivided into single part vs two parts and basecoat vs clearcoat.
-The difference between one part paint and two part paint is that the later needs an activator/hardener for the paint to dry and to induce chemical bonding.
+It also requires higher maintenance but the trade-off is it leaves a sleek-looking glossy finish.
+Urethane and enamel are further subdivided into single parts vs two parts and basecoat vs clearcoat.
+The difference between one-part paint and two-part paint is that the latter needs an activator/hardener for the paint to dry and to induce chemical bonding.

 This means one part paint dries much quicker and can often be sprayed onto a car using a spray gun.
 It is not recommended to paint the entire car using one part paint.
-Two part paints are generally considered to give your car a better coat overall due to them having higher gloss and color rentention, water, chemical, and abrasion resistance, and higher longevity.
-Finally, you need to consider whether you want a single stage system of a clearcoat/basecoat system.
-Single stage systems generally dry to a glossy finish whereas a basecoat/clearcoat system dries to a matte/semigloss finish.
+Two-part paints are generally considered to give your car a better coat overall due to them having higher gloss and color retention, water, chemical, and abrasion resistance, and higher longevity.
+Finally, you need to consider whether you want a single-stage system or a clearcoat/basecoat system.
+Single-stage systems generally dry to a glossy finish whereas a basecoat/clearcoat system dries to a matte/semi-gloss finish.